rostro36/Notes/Big Data/Week 04/04_questions.md

 	- They are defined in the start tag e.g. <*element* attribute="true"/>.
 - What are the restrictions of attributes?
 	- Attribute names must be QNames and unique in the same tag.
+- Does order matter?
+	- The order of elements matters.
+	- The order of attributes does not matter.
 ### QName, text
 - Which characters are legal for XML element names?
 	- Alphanumeric, special characters, "-","\_" and "."